 It doesn’t.

-INVITATION: Exercise your right to free speech while you still have it.
+INVITATION: What do free speech advocates in PA need to do to expedite the implementation of UPEPA in PA?
+Are their interim measures that can lessen the damage of SLAPP victimization in the meantime?
+Exercise your right to free speech while you still have it.
 Share your view, perspective or recommendation in the comments below or via email to UnhappyFranchisee[at]Gmail[dot]Com.
 All constructive opinions welcome, as always.

 PA Anti-SLAPP Protections Became Law July 17, 2024